 Take a short walk to Buckingham Palace Road, near Victoria Station.
-From here, you can board the Hop-on Hop-off Bus Tour, which is included as part of The London Pass ticket (or book the bus tour separately).
-Pick the Classic Tour (Red route) covering iconic London sights that you can explore enroute and are included in the London Pass, such as St. Paul’s Cathedral, Tower of London, and Tower Bridge.
+From here, you can board an open-top Big Bus Tours bus or the Hop-on Hop-off Bus Tour, which is includedas part of The London Pass ticket (or book the bus tour separately).
+These cover many iconic London sights that you can explore enroute, including St. Paul’s Cathedral, Tower of London and Tower Bridge.

 1pm – 4pm: Soak up sweeping views of the river Thames and Tower Bridge as you enjoy a scenic lunch at The Ivy Tower Bridge.
 Or find more lunch spots in the London Bridge area, from markets to fine dining.

 Once full, admire iconic London landmarks as you stroll along the lively South Bank and Bankside, home to many of the capital's top attractions.
 Take your pick from The London Eye, family favourites SEA LIFE London Aquarium and Shrek’s Adventure!
 London, modern art haven Tate Modern and hair-raising The London Dungeon.